Todd Looby, Executive Director

-Todd spent eight years as Construction Manager for Chicago’s biggest firm, teaching himself filmmaking on the side and eventually making the leap to full-time filmmaking in 2008.
+Todd spent eight years as a Construction Manager for Chicago’s biggest firm, teaching himself filmmaking on the side and eventually making the leap to full-time filmmaking in 2008.
 Todd’s second narrative feature, “LEFTY,” screened at festivals across the country and was named in “The Top 10 Movies of 2009…” by the Chicago Tribune’s Metromix.
-His follow-up, “Son of None”—a narrative short shot in Liberia—won the Special Jury Award at Slamdance 2011 and won Best Short at the Boston Film Festival.
-Todd’s latest narrative feature, “Be Good,” stars indie-favorites Amy Seimetz and Joe Swanberg and was called, “Well acted, crafted and observed” by Variety.
-During his spare time, Todd is adapting the book “A Saint on Death Row” by New York Times best-selling author Thomas Cahill.
+His follow-up, “Son of None”—a narrative short shot in Liberia—won the Special Jury Award at Slamdance Film Festival.
+Todd’s latest narrative feature, “Be Good,” stars indie-favorites Amy Seimetz and Joe Swanberg and was called, “Well acted, crafted and observed.”
 Prior to working at BendFilm, Todd was the Executive Director of a successful non-profit that runs a boarding school in Liberia.
 Avid hikers and all-around outdoors lovers, Todd, his Northwest-native wife, Monica, and their two young children are thrilled to be living in Bend.

 BendFilm Board of Directors:

 Giancarlo Gatto joined the BendFilm board in January 2015 after volunteering as a venue manager for the 2014 festival.
 He has worked in the mortgage industry for almost 15 years in a multitude of positions.
-He currently consults for Philadelphia based Beneficial Bank as a Secondary Market Analyst.
+He currently originates residential and construction mortgage loans in Central Oregon for First Interstate Bank.
 He studied Mass Media Communications at LaSalle University in Philadelphia where he built on his already existing passion for film, art, music, and technology.
 He moved to Bend from the Philadelphia area in 2011 with his wife and three children.
-Giancarlo is grateful to be able to bring his financial mind and artistic heart to BendFilm as a board member.
+Giancarlo is grateful to be able to bring his financial mind and artistic heart to BendFilm as a board member